-CRYPTO_COM STRAINTS_F.
-ILURE_NO_P OE The process outputs: • Element identification information (signature, certificate) that is generated using an algorithm or cryptographic key with a length below the required security level.
+ILURE_NO_P OE INDETERMINATE, if at least one of the algorithms used in the signature elements or the key length of the algorithm is below the required security level and there is no evidence that the indicated signature elements were generated during the time period when the algorithm/key was considered secure.
+Element identification information (signature, certificate) that is generated using an algorithm or cryptographic key with a length below the required security level.
 NO_POE The signature validation process results into INDETERMINATE if there is no evidence to unambiguously conclude that the object was signed before the compromising event (e.g., algorithm breakage) occurred.
-The validation process identifies at least one object, for which the PoE is missing.
-The validation process provides additional information about the error that is occurring.
+Thevalidationprocessidentifies at least one object, forwhich the PoE is missing.Thevalidationprocessprovidesadditionalinformationaboutthethat is occurring.
 TRY_LATER The signature validation process results into INDETERMINATE, if not all constraints can be fulfilled, due to the lack of information However, it is possible to redo the validation process using additional certificate revocation information that will be available at a later date.
 SIGNED_DAT A_NOT FOUND The signature validation process results into INDETERMINATE, if signed data cannot be obtained.
-The validation process outputs:The identifier(s) (e.g. an URI) of the data, that caused the failure.
-GENERIC The signature validation process results into INDETERMINATE if any other error not described in this table has occurred The validation process outputs: • Additional information why the validation status has been declared INDETERMINATE.
+The validation process outputs: The identifier(s) (e.g. an URI) of the data, that caused the failure.
+GENERIC The signature validation process results into INDETERMINATE if any other error not described in this table has occurred The validation process outputs: Additional information why the validation status has been declared INDETERMINATE.

-Policy of qualified validation service and qualified preservation service for qualified electronic signatures and electronic seals (Certum QESValidationQ), version 1.4
+Policy of qualified validation service and qualified preservation service for qualified electronic signatures and electronic seals (Certum QESValidationQ), version 1.5